qiime2/paper2/sphinx_docs/index.rst

     redbiom summarize contexts

-This produces quite a bit of output as there are a few different sequencing technologies represented, a few different sequence trim lengths, a few different variable regions, and multiple feature assessment methods.
+This produces a long output as there are several different sequencing technologies, different sequence trim lengths, different variable regions, and multiple feature assessment methods represented.
 The first five lines of this output is below, which provides the context name, the number of samples in the context, the number of unique features, and a succinct description of the bioinformatic processing performed.